 The last feature on the “Georgia Peach” was in early January of this year, so an update on the restoration is in order.
-The rebuild of the engine transmission, and overdrive had to wait until after the 1914 Simplex was on its way back to the Collier Museum in Naples, FL.
-In the middle of March the engine, transmission, and overdrive were removed and disassembled for rebuilding, but that is getting a bit ahead of today’s story.
+The rebuild of the engine transmission, and overdrive began in March the engine, transmission, and overdrive were removed and disassembled for rebuilding, but that is getting a bit ahead of today’s story.

 - The “Georgia Peach” ready to go and pick up the Christmas tree just before it was stored for the winter.

 The Volvo 120 series was designed and styled in the 1954-1955 period and first sold in the home market and Europe in 1956 with future US sales in mind.
 The 122s entered the American market in 1959 labeled as a performance car equipped with dual carburetors when exhibited at the New York International Auto Show.
 The 120’s styling was by Swedish Volvo designer Jan Wilsgaard, who was partially influenced by American automobile coach work of the period.

 - An original Volvo 4.5 x 15-inch stamped, rolled and welded steel wheel with oval slots for brake cooling is minus the small center mounted hubcap.